GAMformer: Bridging Tabular Foundation Models and Interpretable Machine Learning: Background and Related Work

 Of particular relevance to this paper are Prior-Data-Fitted Networks (PFNs)~\citep{muller-iclr22a, hollmann-iclr23a}, which showed that a transformer trained on complex synthetic data generated using random causal graphs can be used for tabular classification.
 From a Bayesian perspective, such causal graphs $\phi$ sampled from a hypothesis space $\Phi$ (the prior), define a mechanism that describes the relationship between the input and output variables.
 In TabPFNs~\citep{hollmann-iclr23a}, a synthetic dataset $D \sim p(D) = \mathbb{E}_{\phi\sim p(\phi)}[p(D|\phi)]$ is repeatedly constructed by propagating samples $x \sim p(\inspace)$ from the input space through a randomly sampled structural causal model (SCM), $\phi \sim p(\phi)$, to obtain the corresponding $y$ values.
 We denote the dataset containing $N$ such examples as the set $D := \{ ( x^{(n)}, y^{(n)} ) \}_{n=1}^N$.
 To simulate practical inference scenarios, the dataset $D$ is split into $\Dtrain$ and the context dataset $\Dtest = D \setminus \Dtrain$.
-The transformer model parses the pairs $(\xtrain, \ytrain) \in \Dtrain$, as well as $\xtest$, as single input tokens and its parameters $\theta$ are updated to minimize the negative log likelihood on the test held-out examples:
+The transformer model parses the pairs $(\xtrain, \ytrain) \in \Dtrain$, as well as $\xtest$, as single input tokens and its parameters $\theta$ are updated to minimize the negative log likelihood on the test held-out examples: $\mathbb{E}_{( \Dtrain\cup (\xtest, \ytest))\sim p(D)} [- \log q_{\theta} (\ytest|\xtest, \Dtrain)]$. \citet{muller-iclr22a} showed that by minimizing this loss, TabPFN approximates the true posterior predictive distribution